 In the 'frequency' section, each year is represented by a dot.
 The dark dots indicate years in which the extreme threshold is exceeded, while light dots are years when the threshold is not exceeded.
-Values correspond to the medians (in bold) and their respective 5-95% range based on the multi-model ensemble from simulations of CMIP6 under different Shared Socio-economic Pathway scenarios.
+Values correspond to the medians (in bold) and their respective likely ranges based on the 5-95% range of the multi-model ensemble from simulations of CMIP6 under different Shared Socio-economic Pathway scenarios.
 For consistency, the number of dark dots is based on the rounded-up median.
-In the 'intensity' section, medians and their 5-95% range, also based on the multi-model ensemble from simulations of CMIP6, are displayed as dark and light bars, respectively.
+In the 'intensity' section, medians and their likely ranges, also based on the 5-95% range of the multi-model ensemble from simulations of CMIP6, are displayed as dark and light bars, respectively.
 Changes in the intensity of hot temperature extremes and extreme precipitation are expressed as degree Celsius and percentage.
 As for agricultural and ecological drought, intensity changes are expressed as fractions of standard deviation of annual soil moisture.